-QRC member companies understand the potential social issues associated with resource development and strive to ensure the presence of resources is positive.
+QRC member companies understand the potential social impacts and opportunities associated with resource development and strive to ensure the presence of resources is positive.

-The QRC works closely with its member companies to help build a long, strong future for regional Queensland communities.
+QRC works closely with its member companies to help build a long-term, sustainable future for regional Queensland communities.
 To achieve this, a cohesive policy environment that encourages positive social performance is imperative.

 FIFO and Accommodation